wfauriat/BayesArgMapping/tests/PROBABILITY_QUERY_TEST_SCENARIOS.md

 **Expected Behavior:**
 - Prior: P(Low Pressure) = 30%
-- Posterior: P(Low Pressure | Rain=T) ≈ 35-45%
+- Posterior: P(Low Pressure | Rain=T) ≈ **68-72%**
-- **Reasoning:** Rain → Cloudy Sky → Low Pressure (80% strength).
-Observing rain provides moderate evidence for low pressure.
+- **Reasoning:** Rain is a strong indicator that clouds formed, and clouds have strong correlation with low pressure (80%).
+The backward reasoning is stronger than initially expected.

 **Steps:**
 1. Query Node: "Low Pressure"